NICHOLAS-1217/alien-vs-zombie/PART1.md

 1. Game Board
 2. Customize settings including game board dimensions and number of zombies
-3. Game objects are present in the game board and alien always start at the centre of boar*
+3. Game objects are present in the game board and alien always start at the centre of board

 ### To Do